-Cafeteria account balances will automatically carry over from this year to the next even for students changing schools with LPS.
+Cafeteria account balances will automatically carry over from this school year to the next school year, even for students changing schools within LPS.
 For any student leaving the district or graduating, the District shall attempt to contact the student's household to return any funds remaining in the student's meal account.
 LPS will only refund balances for returning students that exceed \$20.00.
-Parents/Students may request a refund from the cafeteria manager until the last day of school.
+Parents/ Students may request a refund from the cafeteria manager until the last day of school.
 During the summer, requests for refund need to be made at the LPS District Office Accounting Department.
 Refund requests over \$45.00 will be mailed and generally take two to three weeks to process.
 Refunds of less than \$45.00 will be paid by cash.
+Refunds and transfers may be requested by submitting the Student Meal Account Refund or Balance Transfer form on the Nutrition Service webpage.

+LPS meal account balances will transfer with the student when moving within the District.
 When a student leaves the District or graduates, the District will notify the student's household of any remaining student meal account balance so the District may return any funds remaining in the student's meal account.
 Families are encouraged to request a refund at the time the student is leaving the District from the school office.
-All students with reduced price meal benefits will receive a refund.
+All students with reduced price meals that are leaving the district will receive a refund.
+Students who leave LPS in one school year and return within three school years will have the former cafeteria balances reinstated.
 For families of students who leave the District or graduate that are not approved for free or reduced price meals and who have account balances, the failure to request such balance within three years of leaving or graduation shall be deemed a donation of the funds remaining to the benefit of any other student in the District.
-A student moving to a new school within LPS the meal account will transfer with the student.